-Rule 5: Sorting is implemented in XSLT by using the function <xsl:sort/> and this must be placed as the very first one in the statement designated to retrieve a set of values.
+Rule 5: Sorting can be implemented in XSLT by the using the function <xsl:sort/> and this must be placed as the very first one in the statement designated to retrieve a set of values.
 In XQuery we use "order by" clause.

-XSLT XQuery

-<xsl:sort< td="">Order by</xsl:sort<> Order by

-select="element"/> variable/XPath/expression
+XSLTXQuery<xsl:sort select="element"/>Order by variable/XPath/expressionusage:usage: